anilkatragadda/DataEngineeringTraining/comments.md

 # Comments in Python

-- # single line comment
+- single line comment starts with '#'
-- Multi line comment """ <comment> """
+- Multi line comments are enclosed in """ <comment> """